evenset/safe-auth/README.md

 1. Create users
 1. Activate/Deactivate users
-- Signing in: Issuing an access token and optionally a refresh token for active users when they provide correct username and password
+1. Authenticating a user based on their username and password and returning the authenticated user
+1. Issuing a token for a user
-1. Authenticating users based on the token their provide
+1. Authenticating a user based on an active issued token and returning the authenticated user
-1. Issuing new tokens when users provide a refresh token
+1. Issuing new token based on a refresh token (signing in)
-1. Utilities to help users reset their password when they forget it
+1. Reset user's password when they forget it
-1. Signing out: Revoking tokens
+1. Revoking tokens (signing out)
-1. Signing out of all devices: Revoking all active tokens of a user
+1. Revoking all active tokens of a user (signing out of all devices)
-1. Optionally block a user when he have several failed attempts
+1. Optionally block a user when he has several failed attempts
 1. Logging all requests, responses and events
 1. Configuring paramters and enabaling/disabling optional features in a centralized config system